nuuuwan/news_lk3_data/README.md

 *2025-09-29 05:00:00* · [`economynextcom`](https://economynext.com/sri-lanka-budget-deficit-down-55-pct-in-august-amid-tax-inflows-moderate-capex-242067/) · `en`

-ECONOMYNEXT – Sri Lanka’s budget deficit fell to 411 billion rupees in August 2025, down 55 percent from a year earlier, amid a 30.7 percent rise in taxes and slower capital expenditure, official data show.
+ECONOMYNEXT – Sri Lanka’s budget deficit fell to 411 billion rupees in August 2025, down 55 percent from a year earlier, amid a 30.7 percent rise in taxes and slower capital expenditure, official data showed.

-Tax revenues grew to 3,068.5 billion rupees, from 2,348.5 billion rupees and current spending also grew by a double-digit 11.2 percent to 3,381 billion rupees.
+Tax revenues grew to 3,068.5 billion rupees, from 2,348.5 billion rupees, and current spending also grew by a double-digit 11.2 percent to 3,381 billion rupees.

-Sri Lanka has public sector bloated by unemployed graduates and salaries eat up a large volume of taxes, though nominal wage levels fell after recent currency crises and they now have to be increased.
+Sri Lanka has a public sector bloated by unemployed graduates, and salaries eat up a large volume of taxes, though nominal wage levels fell after recent currency crises and they now have to be increased.
 A salary hike was given this year.

-Central bank wages have been steeply increased amid criticism as it was responsible for high level of inflation and open market operations, which critics hold out as the height of unaccountability.
+Central bank wages have been steeply increased amid criticism as it was responsible for the high level of inflation and open market operations, which critics hold out as the height of unaccountability.

-Central bank wages are not directly seen in the budget, but is an item that affect non-tax revenues.
+Central bank wages are not directly seen in the budget, but is an item that affects non-tax revenues.

 ...